Film and Journalism graduate destinations

-As well as placements, our students gain experience on live projects and commissions run by employers.
+As well as placements, our students gain experience on live projects, commissions and competitions run by employers.
 There are plenty more opportunities to get experience through volunteering, part-time work and internships.
-Whatever path our students choose the careers service can find experience that fits their brief.
+Whatever path our students choose, the careers service can help them to find experience that fits their brief.

 We encourage students to take part in industry competitions.
 Students have gained national and international recognition through these.
 We also arrange specific UWE awards and bursaries including: